The State of Culture: IMEA Findings for 2026

 The following sections dive deeper into these critical themes and what they mean for IMEA leaders in 2026.

 Burnout is no longer an isolated wellbeing concern; it is a systemic signal of how work is experienced.
-It reflects prolonged pressure and a growing mismatch between expectations and support.
-In many organisations, burnout is used as a catch-all term, obscuring deeper mental health challenges that often go unaddressed until engagement and performance begin to decline.
+It reflects prolonged pressure and a growing mismatch between expectations and support, and a poor workplace culture.
+In many organisations, burnout is used to describe exhaustion, however, not feeling appreciated can accelerate burnout.
+Increased perception that the bottom line is more important than people, feeling stressed and overworked, not feeling connected to the team or organisation, and lack of purpose, opportunity, and success all contribute to burnout.

 .png)

 This shift is significant because IMEA organisations are scaling quickly, often faster than leadership models and wellbeing strategies can evolve.
-Employees are being asked to do more and deliver consistently, increasing the risk of exhaustion over time.
-Without intentional intervention, burnout threatens to undermine the very performance and resilience organisations are trying to build.
+Employees are being asked to do more and deliver consistently, without a strong culture and sufficient resources to support employees.
+Unless there is intentional intervention, burnout threatens to undermine the very performance and resilience organisations are trying to build.

-In many IMEA organisations, employees are meeting targets and adapting to constant change, but quietly wondering what comes next.
-They are delivering in the present, yet uncertain about how today’s effort connects to tomorrow’s opportunity.
+In many IMEA organisations, employees are meeting targets and adapting to constant change but quietly wondering what comes next.
+A practice of hope in action enables employees to identify goals and targets and take steps to meet those goals.

 In fast-growing, diverse regions like IMEA, inclusion plays a critical role in enabling collaboration, innovation, and trust.
 When teams operate inclusively, differences in background, perspective, and experience become strengths.
-When they do not, those same differences can quietly limit engagement and belonging.
+Employees are 24x more likely to meet team goals when they believe their team is inclusive.
+When teams are not inclusive, belonging, engagement, and great work are limited.

 Across IMEA, organisations are bringing together employees from different cultures, languages, generations, and lived experiences—often within fast-growing, matrixed environments.
 On paper, diversity is visible.
 In day-to-day work, however, inclusion is shaped by whether people feel genuinely heard and feel respected on their teams.